tedthedragon/Teds-GAMMA-Loadout-Overhaul/README.md

 # Ted's G.A.M.M.A.
 Loadout Overhaul

-A semi-recreation of G.A.M.M.A.'s NPC and New Game loadouts to, hopefully, decrease weapon bloat, make NPC rank matter more for what they use and provide more interesting starting choices.
+A recreation, rebalance and rework of G.A.M.M.A.'s NPC and 'New Game' loadouts to decrease weapon bloat, add more NPC rank granularity and provide and promote more interesting loadout c hoices.

 ## What does this change?